MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Optional_Task_1.md

 ---
 task:
-    title: 'Task 3: Collaborate using Pages'
+    title: 'Optional Task: Collaborate using Pages'
 ---

-# Task 3: Collaborate Using Pages
+# Collaborate Using Pages

 In this task, you’ll explore the new **Pages** functionality, a dynamic, shareable space for collaboration and idea organization.